deniskrut/Advanced-Lane-Finding/README.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for this step is contained in the third code cell of the IPython notebook located in `./advanced-lane-finder.ipynb`.
-Function `change_prespective` takes `image` as a parameter, and optional `reverse` flag that allows reverse transofrmation.
+Function `change_perspective` takes `image` as a parameter, and optional `reverse` flag that allows reverse transofrmation.

 Some of the sample images have been of varying resolutions, so I have chosen source and destination points relative to the image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+Here is how source and destination points are defined:

 ```
 src = np.float32([